The Beginning, Christian Schloe

 In a similar spirit, I fold.

 Over the last three years I’ve folded and given the cranes away: to friends, to people in the grocery store, to people in the infusion rooms, to nurses and doctors, to support groups.
 I give each one with a silent peace wish for the person and for Clare.
-I say, "Make a wish."
+I smile and say, "Make a wish."

 Clare says scans show that the cancer is advancing—in her bones, lungs, liver.
 Significantly.